abdullahi05/moringa-pong-project/README.md

 examples
   input:15
   output:1,,ping,,pong,ping,,,,pong,,,ping,,,14,pingpong(15)becouse
   a number thats divisible by both 3 and 5 are named ping pong.
+##access and downloads;
+  the game does not need any downloads its easier to use and manage you just need to browse it through the Internet using the below link: and you could play the whole time.

 ##known bugs
  the website is all made only in html css and some bit of javascript